Aliqoli Mirza Qajar: Headmaster of Dar ul-Funun

 Aliqoli Mirza's first activity at Dar ul-Funun was in 1852 or 1853, when he was appointed as a chief examiner and inspector to Amir Kabir's new government college.
 Although he was no longer in the service of Malek Jahan, he maintained good relations with her to avoid losing his powerful ally.
 He even married Mah Sultan Khanum, a dancer of the Shah's court, with her blessing.
 He also received the governorate of Tarom, previously Malek Jahan's estate, along with Malayer and Tuyserkan.
 In 1857, he was bestowed the title Etezad os-Saltaneh (اعتضادالسلطنه), mainly because his book, History of Events and Accidents in Afghanistan, called the Battle of Khushab, which he witnessed, an honourable failure.

 Aliqoli Mirza officially became the headmaster of Dar ul-Funun in 1858, and remained until the end of his life.
 He appointed the young Reza-Qoli Khan Hedayat as the college's principal and manager of day-to-day affairs, and built a large library, filled with his books and books brought by foreign teachers.
 Encouraged by Mirza Malkam Khan and the European teachers, in 1858 Aliqoli Mirza proposed to the Shah to build the first government-operated telegraph line in Persia, between Tehran and Tabriz.
 The telegraph line was engineered by Ahmad Karzbar, one of the teachers of Dar ul-Funun.
 In July 1859, when the Shah camped in Soltaniyeh, the line was to be used between the capital and the camp in Zanjan, and it soon afterwards reached Tabriz.
-In the same year, Naser al-Din Shah was going to close Dar ul-Funun after the failed assassination and the accusations being made about Malkam Khan's Faramosh Khaneh.
-Aliqoli Mirza prevented this by using his influence at the court.
+In the same year, a failed assassination attempt and accusations made towards Malkam Khan's Freemasonry-inspired Faramosh Khaneh, prompted Naser al-Din Shah to close down the Dar ul-Funun, but Aliqoli Mirza with his influence, prevented this.